leytzher/DeepLearning_Flux/README.md

-## Deep Learning using Flux
+## Deep Learning using Julia

-Implementation of deep learning models using Flux.jl
+Implementation of deep learning models using Julia.